buoncubi/arch_skeleton/README.md

 `config/environment_size` parameter detailed below.
 To simulate possible perception error, this node might generate `coordinates` that are out of the environment.

-To observe the behavior of the `gesture-eval` node you can run the following commands.
+To observe the behaviour of the `gesture-eval` node you can run the following commands.
 ```bash
 roscore
 # Open a new terminal.